Factsheet 10: Landlord ends agreement

 The termination notice must be in writing, signed by the landlord/agent and set out:

-The notice must be properly ‘served’ to you in person, by post, by fax, or hand-delivered in an addressed envelope to a mailbox at your residential or business address.
+The landlord/agent must properly send or deliver the notice to you: in person, by post, by fax, or by hand in an addressed envelope to a mailbox at your residential or business address.

-If there is a mistake in the notice or it is not served properly, you can argue in the CTTT that it is invalid and the landlord’s application should be dismissed.
-However, the CTTT has discretion to overlook defects in the notice or how it was served.
+If there is a mistake in the notice or it is not properly sent/delivered, you can argue in NCAT that it is invalid and the landlord’s application should be dismissed.
+However, NCAT may overlook such mistakes.

-This depends on the type of tenancy agreement and the grounds for termination (if any) – see table below.
+This depends on the type of tenancy agreement and the ground for termination (if any) – see table below.

 A fixed-term agreement is for a specified period (e.g. 6 months).
 A periodic agreement is one where the fixed-term has expired or no fixed term is specified.

-If a termination notice is posted to you, an extra 4 working days must be allowed for delivery.
+If a termination notice is posted to you, the landlord/agent must allow an extra 4 working days for delivery.

 Minimum notice periods